Futurelearn/prolog_learning_hour/README.markdown

 write directly in the exercise files where indicated.

-There are a number of pre-written tests for these new rules, which will all fail to start with:
+There are a number of pre-written tests for these new rules, which will all fail initially.
+Run them with:

     $ make test
     < lots of yelling output >

 To see the tests themselves, look at `test/genealogy_test.pl` and `test/peano_test.pl`.
-The test output for failures isn't very friendly - sorry about that.
-Ask questions whenever something's not clear. :-)
+The test output for failures isn't very friendly - rspec-style delights haven't quite found their way into Prolog just yet.
+Please ask questions freely whenever something's not clear. :-)